Skip to Main Content

 Speed and convenience

-Are personal loans hard to get, and do you have to wait long to get the money?
-Generally, no and no. A lot of personal loans only require basic personal information.
+Personal loans are not hard to get, and you can often receive the money quickly.
+A lot of personal loans only require basic personal information.
 What’s more, they can often fund the same day or the day after, meaning you get the money from the loan fast.
 Personal loans have long been a solution when people — including business owners — need a lump sum of cash.

 But does that mean a small business loan is hard to get?
 Getting a business loan from a bank or credit union has long been a time-consuming, work-intensive process.
-But fast business loans from tech-supported lenders have started to change the game.
-A lot of these lenders offer online applications that you can fill out in minutes, get approval in hours and funding the same or next day.
+But fast business loans from tech-supported lenders offer online applications that you can fill out in minutes, get approval in hours and funding the same or next day.
 In other words, small business loans from online lenders often rival personal loans in speed and convenience.

 Startup businesses

-A lot of business lenders require at least two years in operation before they issue a business loan.
+On the other hand, many business lenders require at least two years in operation before they issue a business loan.
 If your startup business needs a loan, that can be a deal-breaker.
-Fortunately, though, many of the online lenders operating today have dramatically shortened that requirement.
-For example, many will offer financing to companies that have only been operating for six months.
+Fortunately, though, many of the online lenders operating today have dramatically shortened that requirement to six months.
+Still, that requirement can edge out startup businesses that need funding just to get off the ground.

 Plus, easy might not necessarily be better when it comes to the financing your startup needs.
-For example, getting an SBA-backed startup loan will require more work.
+For example, getting an SBA-backed startup loan will require more documentation and a longer timeline to receive funding.
 But because the Small Business Administration guarantees these loans, lenders associate them with less risk.
 And that can mean lower interest rates, bigger loan amounts and longer repayment timelines than personal loans.
+If you can wait one to three months to receive your loan, it may be worth seeing if you qualify for an SBA startup loan.

 Loan amounts